MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-write_register_ulong.md

 ## -remarks

 This routine inserts a memory barrier into your code.
-This barrier guarantees that every operation that appears in the source code before the call to **WRITE_REGISTER_ULONG** will complete before any operation that appears after the call.
+This barrier guarantees that every operation that appears in the source code before the call to this routine will complete before any operation that appears after the call.

 For more info about memory barriers, see [**KeMemoryBarrier**](/windows-hardware/drivers/ddi/wdm/nf-wdm-kememorybarrier).